 Since various groups often use different sales training programs, organizations easily accumulate a number of titles related to selling. e.g., SPIN, Solution Selling, Customer-focused Selling, and the title I often use: Consultative Selling.

 A variety of program titles won’t hurt — titles rarely stick after training — what hurts organizational performance is when sales philosophies/approach vary.

-To give your sales culture a solid foundation: make sure all programs use the same general philosophy/approach, and make sure the various groups know they are the same.
+To give your sales culture a solid foundation: make sure all programs use the same general philosophy/approach and make sure the various groups know they are the same.

 Same Level of Respect, Different Methods

-One thing that undermines organizational sales performance is the idea some sellers deserve greater respect.
+One thing that undermines organizational sales performance is the idea that some sellers deserve greater respect.
 This disparity is often based on the amount of knowledge needed and complexity of the sale.

 It’s true varying levels of complexity require somewhat different selling methods.
 However, each sales role has its own challenges and requires skill.
 This reality must be recognized throughout the organization for there to be a healthy sales culture.